 What is important to remember about Kodachrome is that it changed the way we looked at the world.
-Kodachrome was the first viable and stable color film available on the market.
-Kodachrome was developed by two musicians in the early 1930’s; Leopold Godowsky, Jr and Leopold Mannes.
-They were simply unsatisfied with the color in a movie they had recently seen and set out to improve color motion photography.
+It was the first viable and stable color film available on the market.
+Two musicians developed the film in the early 1930’s; Leopold Godowsky, Jr and Leopold Mannes.
+Simply unsatisfied with the color in a movie they had recently seen, they set out to improve color motion photography.
 In their efforts they created Kodachrome.

-Kodachrome was revered for its accurate colors and for its image stability.
+Photographers revere the film for its accurate colors and image stability.
 Images shot on Kodachrome and properly stored look today as if shot yesterday, even those it may have been shot in the 1940’s.
-Kodachrome is renowned for being the most archival of any color film, including those manufactured today.
+It’s the most archival of any color film, including those manufactured today.

 Photo © Library of Congress

 Kodachrome is the means by which we have seen history in living color.
 From the 1930’s until the 1950’s it was the defacto standard for color photography.
 Look at any old National Geographic from the 50’s, almost every color image was a Kodachrome.
 The stunning color photography from World War II was almost exclusively captured on Kodachrome stock.
-Most of the 1960’s was captured on Kodachrome.
-Most of the family slide collections from years past are composed primarily of differing versions of Kodachrome.
+We see most of the 1960’s through its color.
+Most of the family slide collections from years past are primarily of differing versions of this iconic film.

 It was not until Kodak’s own Ektachome (developed in the 1940’s) garnered a large enough level of quality did other slide film start to cut into Kodachrome’s sales, and that was not even until the 1960’s that it made a big impact and not until the 70’s when it started to significantly affect Kodachrome sales.

-Of course, Steve McCurry used Kodachrome to capture his image “Afghan Girl” for National Geographic, which is one of its more memorable covers.
-If you dig, you will find many of your favorite images from the middle of the 20th century were taken on Kodachrome.
+Of course, Steve McCurry used the film to capture his image “Afghan Girl” for National Geographic, which is one of its more memorable covers.
+If you dig, you will discover that photographers took many of your favorite mid-20th-century images on this amazing stock.

-It is sad that this venerable film was discontinued after 75 years of continual service.
+It is sad that the industry discontinued this venerable film after 75 years of continual service.
 No other color film has had this longevity and only a few black and white film stocks have similar longevity.
-Even in its final days, Kodachrome was still a preeminent film stock; with vivid, yet natural colors and sharpness that was hard to capture with any other color film, slide or negative.
+Even in its final days, it was still a preeminent film stock; with vivid, yet natural colors and sharpness that was hard to capture with any other color film, slide or negative.

-Kodachrome’s unique composition and development processes allowed it these traits.
-Kodachrome has no color couplers in the film; it is simply three layers of black and white film of varying sensitivity.
-The lack of dye couplers allowed Kodachrome to have extremely thin negatives, enhancing sharpness and color accuracy.
+It’s unique composition and development processes allowed it these traits.
+There are no color couplers in the film; it is simply three layers of black and white film of varying sensitivity.
+The lack of dye couplers allowed the film to have extremely thin negatives, enhancing sharpness and color accuracy.

-Color is not introduced to Kodachrome until the processing phase, meaning there are no unused dyes in the slide, improving sharpness and archival longevity.
+The film only receives color during the processing phase, which means it contains no unused dyes in the slide, thereby improving sharpness and archival longevity.